 In December 2009, more than two years after the incident, six Blackwater employees were indicted for 14 counts of manslaughter, among other charges.
 The charges were overturned a few weeks later by a federal judge who claimed that the government had used improperly obtained statements to make its case against the guards.
 But a subsequent court disagreed, and the Justice Department proceeded to bring new charges against four former Blackwater employees in October 2013.
 "A limited number of members of the Blackwater team unleashed powerful sniper fire, machine guns, and grenade launchers on ordinary people going about their daily lives," read a statement from a federal prosector.
 "This prosecution demonstrates our commitment to upholding the rule of law even in times of war."

 In October 2014, the four former Blackwater security guards were found guilty by a U.S. federal jury and convicted on murder, manslaughter, and weapons charges.
 Defendant Nicholas A. Slatten, who fired the first shots according to the government, was convicted of murder.
 The other defendants—Dustin L. Heard, Evan S. Liberty and Paul A. Slough—were found guilty of voluntary manslaughter and carrying out a violent crime with a machine gun.
+In April 2015, a federal judge sentenced Slatten to life in prison and the other former guards to 30 years in prison.

 "Even before Nisour Square," the New York Times reported in 2014, "Blackwater's security guards had acquired a reputation among Iraqis and American military personnel for swagger and recklessness, but their complaints about practices ranging from running cars off the road to shooting wildly in the streets and even killing civilians typically did not result in serious action by the United States or the Iraqi government."